 Residence visas for Belgium

-Anyone intending to stay in Belgium for the long term is required to report their presence in the country to their local commune (local authority) within 10 working days of their arrival.
+Anyone intending to stay in Belgium for the long term is required to report their presence in the country to their local commune (local authority) within 90 days of their arrival.
 These new arrivals will usually need to produce their passport or identity card and will then be issued with a Declaration of Presence.

-Work permits for non-European citizens
+Work permits for EU and EEA citizens

 These nationals are free to enter Belgium for up to three months to look for work or set up a business.
 Those staying for a period of more than three months are required to register at the local town hall in their city of residence in Belgium.